What to Look for in Fire Risk Assessment Software (UK, 2026)

 1. Structure Based on PAS 79:2020

 Your reports need to follow the recognised standard.
 Any serious fire risk assessment software should guide you through the PAS 79:2020 structure without you having to build templates from scratch.
 If you're unfamiliar with the standard, we've written a full PAS 79 guide that breaks it down.
+If your concern is specifically PAS 79 structural compliance rather than general feature depth, our narrower review of PAS 79-compliant software features compares how different tools enforce each PAS 79 section.

 What to check: Does the tool follow PAS 79:2020 sections out of the box, or do you need to build your own template?